-Did you know that Toronto, Vancouver, and Montreal may be the favourite foreign cities of Polish software developers?
+Did you know that Toronto, Vancouver, and Montreal may be the favorite foreign cities of Polish software developers?
 There are Canadian hubs for tech innovation and talent find, luring professionals to develop software products.
 In fact, there are so many projects, that Canada might look for external partners to help them in development.
-Predicted shortage of developers will reach 200,000 in 2020.
+The predicted shortage of developers will reach 200,000 in 2020.
 It can be the biggest problem but it definitely is not the only one.

 Canada is also investing in processes.
 A shift towards and investments in robotic process automatization (RPA) is clearly visible.
 RPAs are radically changing companies’ strategic landscape, driving cost reduction and optimization.
 Canada is betting on RPA but does the software cover the need?
 As we said, the IT sector is missing 200,000 souls, the answer is ‘no’.

 The answer changes to ‘yes’ if we ask about startups.
 In 2017 alone and in Toronto – Waterloo corridor, the estimated number of startups was between 2,100 to 2,700.
 That is a lot of potential and a lot of technical expertise that most young entrepreneurs don’t have.
 They often have great ideas but they lack the technical expertise to handle their projects.
 They could use MAKO – a rapid software development platform.
 MAKO, being cloud-native and microservices-based, lets you develop software products quickly and reliable.
 With modern demands for quick time-to-market and customer-centric product design, a platform like MAKO can make a difference between being relevant and being obsolete.
 Startups, using investors’ money, will also benefit.
 It will not be burning money, but investing them.